-Josephine Secis Assistant Director-General, Collection Management

-National Archives of Australia
+Authorising Officer Date of issue Josephine Secis Assistant Director-General, Collection Management National Archives of Australia 11 December 2024

 The function of developing, managing and preserving a collection of items.
-Developing and maintaining the collection includes activities related to acquiring and accessioning items, as well as removing items from the collection through repatriation and de-accessioning, temporary loans of items both in and out of the collection, and ongoing management activities including maintaining control records, auditing and stocktaking items, and maintaining security and insurance for the items.
+Developing and maintaining the collection includes activities related to acquiring and accessioning items, as well as removing items from the collection through repatriation and de-accessioning, temporary loans of items both in and out of the collection, and ongoing management activities include maintaining control records, auditing and stocktaking items, and maintaining security and insurance for the items.
 Preserving the collection includes activities intended to maintain the integrity and usability of collection items over time.